Saturday, April 26, 2025

 Annapolis to Middle River

-The deparure from Annapolis anchorage was very messy with the rode sitting in real sticky mud.
+The departure from Annapolis anchorage was very messy, with the rode sitting in real sticky mud.
 This was one of the deepest anchorage at 30 feet.
-Most of the time there was no winds.
+Most of the time, there were no winds.

-The auto route lead me into Millers Island Cut which looked deep enough but it was not.
-I kept getting bummped and stopped that I had to roll up the sail and exited back out.
-The manul rout had not selected this path.
+The autoroute led me into Millers Island Cut, which looked deep enough, but it was not.
+I kept getting bumped and stopped, so I had to roll up the sail and exited back out.
+The manual route had not selected this path.

-I sailed pass Hart Miller Island before turning into Middle River.
+I sailed past Hart-Miller Island before turning into Middle River.
 I texted Chase that I would be there for 3PM and he said he should make it there soon.
 I told him I would slow down.

-Then teh sky become cloudy and then Gale warning came up and then there were a small squall came in but it was uneventful.
+Then the sky became cloudy, and a Gale warning was issued, followed by a small squall that came in, but it was uneventful.
 I refurled the sail and motored towards Mark's house.

-The approach was as Mark explained how to avoid the sand bar.
+The approach, as Mark explained, was to show how to avoid the sandbar.
 Chase was there to help me tie up.
-W had to reconfigure Mark's dock lines.
+We had to reconfigure Mark's dock lines.

-After docking, I started tidying up the boat and updated my agenda an plans for the following week on my Maximizer.
+After docking, I started tidying up the boat and updated my agenda and plans for the following week on my Maximizer.

 I had leftover pork tenderloin and updated my blog